 Spinal cord injury.

 To know more about whiplash-associated disorder, talk to a doctor online through phone or video consultation.

 Query: Hello doctor,My mother is in a care home and is experiencing very loud tinnitus.
 She is becoming very stressed and anxious as this has been going on for months.
 We have asked her GP to help but it does not seem that anything can be done.
 She has had her ears cleared but this has not helped either.
 S...
 Read Full »

 Most Popular Articles

-Do you have a question on Whiplash Associated Disorder or ?Ask a Doctor Online
+Do you have a question on Tinnitus or Post Traumatic Stress Disorder?Ask a Doctor Online